Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

-We switch the numbers used to decode the per iteration of each to the power to the decoder, and move the decoder to the subtraction pattern.
+We switch the numbers used to decode the per iteration of each to the power to the decoder and move the decoder to the subtraction pattern.

 <br /><br />